Paris under Louis-Philippe: Governing

-The Police
+Police

 The other key figure in the government of Paris was the Prefect of Police.
-There were two of these during the reign of Louis-Philippe: Henri Gisquet (1831-1836) and Gabriel Delessert (1836-1848).
+There were two of these during the reign of Louis-Philippe: Henri Gisquet (1831–1836) and Gabriel Delessert (1836–1848).
 The Prefect of Police oversaw the municipal police, the gendarmes in the city, and the firemen.
 He administered the prisons, hospitals, hospices, and public assistance; was responsible for public health and stopping industrial pollution; and was in charge of street lighting and street cleaning.
 He was also responsible for traffic circulation, making sure that building façades met city requirements, that unsafe buildings were demolished, and that the city's markets and bakeries were supplied with food and bread.

 On 16 August 1830, soon after Louis-Philippe assumed the throne, the royal police force of Paris, the gendarmerie royale, was abolished and replaced by the garde municipale de Paris, a force of 1,510 men originally composed of two battalions of infantry and two squadrons of cavalry.
 They were responsible for suppressing the numerous uprisings and riots between 1831 and 1848.
 Their numbers were doubled during that time, but their harsh tactics earned them the hatred of the insurgent Parisians; a substantial number of police were massacred by the crowds during the Revolution of 1848.
 The garde municipale was abolished in 1848 and replaced by the Garde Republicaine.

 The second corps responsible for maintaining order in the city was the Garde Nationale.
 At the end of the reign of Charles X, it had rebelled against the monarchy and helped overthrow the king.
 It was composed largely of the bourgeoisie of Paris, and members provided their own weapons.
 It had 60,000 members in Paris, though only 20,000 had income high enough to be eligible to vote.
 The Garde Nationale helped suppress the armed uprisings of 1832 and 1834, but from 1840 they were increasingly hostile to the government of Louis-Philippe.
 When the Revolution of 1848 broke out, they took the side of the insurgents and helped bring the regime to an end.